milanbojovic/fractal-drawer/README.md

 ### Fractal_Drawer image ###
 ![Fractal Drawer image](https://raw.githubusercontent.com/milanbojovic/GUI_Fractal_Drawer_JAVA_FX/master/Fractal_images/fractal-drawer-demonstration.gif)

+### What is this repository for? ###

+* This JavaFx gui application for visualizing fractal images was written as my final graduation work, it is used to demonstrate forming of fractal shapes to students on department of mathematics.
+User interface allows iterating vizualization of some famous fractal shapes.
+*
 ### How do I run and use this app? ###

 * In order to run this app. you must have Java JRE 1.7 or newer installed on your system (app. is platform independent - should run on Windows, Mac, Linux and other systems if Java is installed)